OscarBataille/Exim-SRS-poisoning/README.md

 ## Overview of Sender Policy Framework (SPF):
 SPF ensures that a server can use the domain set in the "Envelope From".
 The main benefit is for the actual owner of the domain who may receive unsolicited bounce emails.

 What happens when the "Enveloppe From" address is empty (=> for bounce emails) ?
 Then the EHLO/HELO domain is used for the SPF check.

 One issue with SPF is that it can get broken with email forwarders.
+The goal of SRS is to bypass SPF when a bounce email is sent back to a forwarder.

 # Overview of Sender Rewrite Scheme